abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

 **Definition**: Regular users access administrative or higher-privilege resources.

-**Case Study**: During a security review of an internal Google tool, we discovered that changing `/user/123` to `/admin/1` in the URL granted access to administrative functions.
+**Case Study**: During a security review of an enterprise application, changing `/user/123` to `/admin/1` in the URL granted access to administrative functions.
 This type of vulnerability can be catastrophic.

 **Example Attack Flow**:
 ```